 In the early days of Nazi Germany, a powerful noble family must adjust to life under the new dictatorship regime.

-Kitty runs a brothel in Nazi Germany where the soldiers come to "relax".
-Recording devices have been installed in each room by a power hungry army official who plans to use the information to blackmail Hitler and gain power himself.
-A girl named Margherita discovers the little ploy and with Kitty's help plans to take on the dangerous task of exposing the conspiracy.
+In Nazi Germany, Kitty runs a brothel where the soldiers come to 'relax'.
+Recording devices have been installed by a power-hungry official who plans to use the information to blackmail and usurp Hitler.
+One of the girls discovers the ploy and, with the madam's help, takes on the dangerous task of exposing the conspiracy.

 They grew up under the Nazi regime.
 They pledged to give their lives for Hitler.
 They were fanatics who would not be stopped.
 They were the 20,000 teenagers who made up the 12th SS Panzer Division.
 Unleashed in France to halt the Allied invasion, they would sow terror and destruction in their wake.
 Historical colorized archives and a handful of survivors tell us this story.